mulle-objc/MulleObjC-Cheat-Sheet/README.md

 Many design patterns, such as [categories](#categories) and [delegation](#delegation), exist so that you don't have to subclass another class.
 For example, the `UITableViewDelegate` protocol was created to allow you to provide the implementation of methods like `tableView:didSelectRowAtIndexPath:` in your own class instead of having to subclass `UITableView` to override that method.

-Other times, classes like `NSManagedObject` are designed to be easily subclassed.
+Other times, classes like `NSObject` are designed to be easily subclassed.
 The general rule of thumb is to subclass another class only if you can satisfy the [Liskov substitution principle](http://en.wikipedia.org/wiki/Liskov_substitution_principle):

 >If S is a subtype of T, then objects of type T in a program may be replaced with objects of type S without altering any of the desirable properties of that program.